ecofemme/gst-tally/README.md

 ## Day-to-Day Usage

 **Note**: These instructions assume you're processing orders once per month.
-Adjust date ranges accordingly if you process more or less frequently.
+Export interface details are current as of June 3, 2025 and may change with plugin/platform updates.

 ### Step 1: Export Payment Gateway Data (for Foreign Currency Orders)